We look forward to welcoming you soon!

 The footbridge and main tower are designed to be barrier-free, with a maximum slope of 6%, making them easily accessible to strollers and wheelchairs.

-The round-trip can be completed in less than an hour.
+The round-trip can be completed in less than two hours.

 Chez Émile Restaurant offers a varied seasonal menu of fresh, healthy and local ingredients.

 Enjoy quick and tasty meals in the quaint setting of the old Saint-Faustin fish farm, which happens to be a heritage building.